 OPINION: “We Will Need New Ways to Grieve” by Beth Waltemath for The New York Times, The Sunday Review, April 5, 2020.
 (After presiding over our church’s memorial for a friend, I realized I’d need my own ritual to mark the loss.)

 ESSAY: “Beyond Bye Bye Baby: A Mother Considers the Hard-Earned Lessons of the NICU,” by Beth Waltemath for Chapter 16.org, August 13, 2010

 CLASSES: Writing in Community Together: An Online Workshop, Devotional Writing, An Online Course and Writer’s Collective, and Writing for Publication with a Spiritual Voice, An In-Person Workshop.
-Faith and Fiction: Using Literature as a Resource in Life and Work (in development, 2021).
-Classes were developed in partnership with The Center for Lifelong Learning.
+Faith and Fiction: Using Literature as a Resource in Life and Work.
+Classes were developed in partnership with The Center for Lifelong Learning at Columbia Theological Seminary.
 Look to their website for enchore offerings or below for new online courses through this website.